sandboxorg/geteventstore.com/_posts/2013-02-10-the-cost-of-creating-a-stream.md

 fromAll().whenAny(function(s,e) {linkTo("type-" + e.type, e)})
 ```

 This will create N streams (one for each type of event in the system) with all the events of that event type in the stream.
-These streams are named type-{typename} as an example we could go to the stream type-InventoryItemDeactivated and all events from all streams of type InventoryItemDeactivated will be in the stream. <em>Note there is the "bytype projection built into the Event Store that does this to $et-{typename} that is optimized.</em>
+These streams are named type-{typename} as an example we could go to the stream type-InventoryItemDeactivated and all events from all streams of type InventoryItemDeactivated will be in the stream. *Note there is the "bytype projection built into the Event Store that does this to $et-{typename} that is optimized.*

-If we then wanted to have a subscriber that was interested in the two event types we could do a "join" between the two streams.
+If we then wanted to have a subscriber that was interested in the two event types we could do a “join” between the two streams.
 In the javascript projecton language this would be implemented as

 ```
 fromStreams(["type-InventoryItemDeactived", "type-InventoryItemCreated"]).when( ... )